Please enable javascript in your browser to view this site.

 “Alex Roth's guitar playing involves the fascinating creation of texture.
 He has absorbed the colours and vocabulary and trick-box of guitarists as diverse as Bill Frisell and Fred Frith, and can take the listener on a journey in every tune.” – Sebastian Scotney, London Jazz News

-Born in Detroit, raised in London and now based in Kraków, Alex Roth is a composer, guitarist, producer and interdisciplinary collaborator who over the last decade has earned a reputation as “one of contemporary music’s most innovative and impressive talents” (musicOMH).
-His diverse body of work encompasses improvised performances; a wide range of concert music from solo to orchestral compositions; scores for dance, theatre and film; leading numerous bands; and producing electronic music.
-He has collaborated with some of Europe’s leading experimental musicians, such as John Butcher, Arve Henriksen, Savina Yannatou, Kit Downes, Mikolaj Trzaska and Olga Szwajgier.
+Born in Detroit, raised in London and now based in Kraków, Alex Roth is a composer, guitarist, producer and interdisciplinary collaborator known as “one of contemporary music’s most innovative and impressive talents” (musicOMH).
+His diverse body of work encompasses improvised performances; a wide range of concert music from solo to orchestral compositions; scores for dance, theatre and film; leading numerous bands; producing electronic music; and sound installations.
+He has collaborated with leading experimental musicians such as Tim Berne, John Butcher, Arve Henriksen, Savina Yannatou, Kit Downes, Mikolaj Trzaska and Olga Szwajgier.

-Alex has received commissions from BBC Radio 3, choreographers Kasia Witek and Celina Liesegang, London Jazz Festival, and radical Polish-Jewish art collective FestivALT.
+Alex has received commissions from BBC Radio 3, Warsaw's POLIN Museum, London Jazz Festival, and radical Polish-Jewish art collective FestivALT.
 He has been composer-in-residence at the Galicia Jewish Museum in Kraków; with dance company Sounding Motion; and with improvising chamber ensemble Notes Inégales in partnership with the Institute of Composing.
 His work has been supported by Arts Council England, British Council, Sound and Music, Help Musicians UK, PRSF, Canada Council for the Arts and Asylum Arts (NYC).

-Alex has performed at many of the UK's most renowned venues like the Royal Albert Hall, Southbank Centre, and the Barbican, along with such festivals as the BBC Proms and Love Supreme.
-He has also performed in the US and across Europe at such festivals as Dublin Electronic Arts Festival, Unsound (Poland), GAIA (Switzerland) and Gogolfest (Ukraine).
+Alex has performed at many of the UK's most renowned venues like the Royal Albert Hall, Southbank Centre, Barbican, and Victoria & Albert Museum, as well as festivals such as the BBC Proms and Love Supreme.
+He has also performed in the US and over a dozen countries across Europe at such festivals as Dublin Electronic Arts Festival, Unsound (Poland), GAIA (Switzerland) and Gogolfest (Ukraine).